 Kids who help clean up do better socially and in school.
+Here’s how to teach your kids to clean and be helpful around the house.

 At age 6, Sierra Paolicchi had learned to bring her dirty plate to the sink after a meal, and put her dirty clothes in the hamper.
 At seven, she began putting her toys away.
 A year later, she and her little brother, Leo, were helping their mother do the laundry: sorting colors, adding the detergent, and pressing the buttons.
 “They think it’s pretty fun,” says Nashville Mom Scarlet Paolicchi, founder of “Family Focus Blog.”